ARTS CLASS: Can the working class afford to make it in the expensive arts?

 Just to clarify, I love my job.
 I love my team.
 And, I am really lucky to have a team that completely understand when I am saying this sentence “what world do you live in where you think I have £4k to spend every year in Edinburgh,” and they find a way to keep the costs low.
 But low at the Fringe still seems to appear as a four-figure sum.

-I really begrudge it, and it’s not the way the industry should work and it makes me have a little cry when I have just paid a Fringe bill that would house a family of four in Denton (my hood) for six months.
+I really begrudge it, and it’s not the way the industry should work.
+It makes me have a little cry when I have just paid a Fringe bill that would house a family of four in Denton (my hood) for six months.
 It seems wrong.
 And I’m not enough of a self-obsessed artiste/bellend to not think about those things.

 A note to…